Tagirijus/fountain/README.md

 ## About

 This python script is a fountain script parser, which converts .fountain files to python object.
-It is ported to Python 3 by Colton J. Provias - cj@coltonprovias.com, based on `Fountain` by Nima Yousefi & John August; original code for Objective-C at https://github.com/nyousefi/Fountain.
+It is ported to Python 3 by Colton J. Provias - cj@coltonprovias.com - [original code here](https://gist.github.com/ColtonProvias/8232624), based on `Fountain` by Nima Yousefi & John August; original code for Objective-C at https://github.com/nyousefi/Fountain.

+I did just some little tweaks to Coltons code, since I ran into some issues.

 ## Install